franklinqin0/blog/docs/blog/about_this_blog.md

 ## Comments Always Welcomed

 I fear that I might have expressed inappropriate words or incurred bad influence in this blog.
 After all, we should be responsible for what we say.
-If so, please tell me by comment/mail/etc. and I will fix it.
+If so, please inform me by comment/mail/etc. and I will fix it.